AvolitesLtd/TitanManual/prismdocs/prism/play/banks.md

 The Virtual Return element enables one layer in the project to receive the rendered output of surface or another layer.

 #### Network Stream
-The Network Stream element allows to receive and display live video streams transmitted over a network.
-It is typically used to connect to IP cameras, media servers, or other streaming devices that provide real-time video via standard streaming protocols such as RTSP.
+The Network Stream element receives live video transmitted over a network.
+Use it to connect to IP cameras, media servers, or other streaming devices that provide real-time video via **RTSP** or **HLS**.

+#### Test Pattern
+A generated **Test Pattern** bank element, used to align outputs, check colour and geometry, and verify mapping without importing media.

+#### Gradient
+A generated **Gradient** bank element, used as a colour wash or blend source on a layer.
+Gradient colours and direction can be adjusted in [Preview](../quick-start/preview.md).

 ### Actions